mukeshkumar1451/Data/README.md

    → Generate:
      - One step validating dropdown renders.
      - One step validating exact option list integrity.
-     - One step per option validating selection behavior IF selection impacts workflow.
+     - One step validating primary selection behavior if workflow impact is implied.

 3. Checkbox validation
    → Generate:
      - One step validating checkbox renders.
-     - One step validating checked behavior IF workflow changes.
+     - One step validating checked behavior if applicable.
-     - One step validating unchecked behavior IF workflow changes.

 4. Privilege restriction
    → Generate:
-     - One step validating access for authorized user.
-     - One step validating restriction for unauthorized user.
+     - One step validating expected privileged behavior only.

-5. Non-privilege restricted field
-   → Generate one step validating unrestricted access.
+   Do NOT generate unauthorized restriction test.

-6. Conditional visibility logic
+5. Conditional visibility logic
    → Generate:
-     - One step validating field visible when condition is met.
+     - One step validating field visible when required condition is met.
-     - One step validating field hidden when condition is not met.
+   Do NOT generate hidden-condition validation.

-7. Any field selection altering workflow
+6. Field selection impacting workflow
    → Generate:
-     - One step validating system behavior when condition is TRUE.
-     - One step validating system behavior when condition is FALSE.
+     - One step validating intended workflow behavior when condition is met.
-   Only if behavioral impact is implied by AC.
+   Do NOT generate alternate-condition validation.

 Do NOT invent behavior not implied by Acceptance Criteria.
-Do NOT hardcode workflow logic.
-Do NOT collapse multiple validations into one step.
 Each step must validate exactly one distinct business rule.
+Do NOT collapse validations into one step.

 ============================================================
 HEADER SECTION (MANDATORY – NONE MAY BE BLANK)